Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Introduction

-The central hypothesis of this paper is that F0083 represents a rare example of a galaxy undergoing ram-pressure stripping, following an interaction with a nearby galaxy producing a tidal stream.
-In Section~\ref{sec:method} we present the data and the methods utilised to extract the necessary measurements, showing these results for F0083 in Section~\ref{sec:results}.
+The central hypothesis of this paper is that F0083 represents another example of a galaxy undergoing RPS, following an interaction with a nearby galaxy producing a tidal stream.
+In Section~\ref{sec:method} we present the data and the methods utilised to extract the necessary measurements.
+We show the results for F0083 in Section~\ref{sec:results}.
 In Section~\ref{sec:discussion} we discuss and interpret these results, comparing them against the existing literature and simulations.
-We also identify nearby galaxies that may have interacted, and contrast their derived star-formation histories against F0083.
+We also identify nearby galaxies that may have interacted, and contrast their derived SFHs against F0083.
 Finally, in Section~\ref{sec:conclusions}, we summarise the salient points of this work, and discuss the implications and potential for further study.
-Throughout this paper, we assume a \cite{kroupa_variation_2001} IMF, and a solar metallicity $\Zsol=0.0142$ \citep{asplund_chemical_2009}.
+Throughout this paper, we assume a \cite{kroupa_variation_2001} IMF and a solar metallicity $\Zsol=0.0142$ \citep{asplund_chemical_2009}.
 Coordinates are given in the International Celestial Reference System (ICRS), and we assume a standard $\Lambda$ cold dark matter cosmology, with $\Omega_{\rm{M}}=0.3$, $\Omega_{\Lambda}=0.7$, and $h=0.7$.